Truss Analysis using the Method of Joints and Method of Sections

 Hopefully these few examples have given you a clear idea of exactly how to go about analysing a statically determinate truss.
 The high level steps are the same each time; first identify your support reactions, then start working your way through the structure using the joint resolution method, method of sections or both.

-Remember, when using the joint resolution method you have two equations to work with so you can only analyse joints that have a maximum of two members with unknown forces coming into the joint.
+Remember, when using the joint resolution method you have two equations to work with so analyse joints that have up to two members with unknown forces coming into the joint.
 When using the method of sections, you unlock a third equation to work with, the moment equation.
 So now, whatever section you take through the structure, it cannot cut through more that three members with unknown internal forces.

 When trying to perform a truss analysis, you may find that you can’t start the analysis or part-way through you can’t advance any further.
 There may be no suitable cuts to make or joints to analyse.
 In this case you’re likely dealing with a statically indeterminate truss and the methods discussed here won’t work.